- Does going to work seem unbearable or cause extreme anxiety and stress?

 Verbal:

-- Making comments about your body or sex life, or someone else’s
+• Making comments about someone’s body or sex life

 Non-Verbal:

-- Making sexual or lewd gestures, or staring at you
+• Making sexual or lewd gestures, or staring

 Physical:

-- Touching, hugging, kissing or patting anywhere on your body
+• Touching, hugging, kissing or patting anywhere on the body

 Retaliation for Reporting or Complaining About Sexual Harassment